-The law on Spousal Maintenance in Arizona was updated in August, 2018.
-Although the legislature did not make substantial changes to the statute, certain language was made more specific, particularly regarding the threshold question of whether one is entitled to receive spousal maintenance.
-This article will highlight different aspects of the spousal maintenance statute, making it easier to understand.
-It will also share why spousal support outcomes in Arizona are very difficult to predict.
+In August, 2018 the language of a statute was made more specific regarding whether one is entitled to spousal maintenance.
+This article will highlight different aspects of the statute, making it easier to understand.
+It will also explain why spousal support outcomes in Arizona are very difficult to predict.

 Table of Contents